trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 ### Running outbox messages

-After a commitment is cemented, clients can trigger the transactions in its outbox with the Octez `execute outbox message` command.
+After a commitment is cemented, clients can trigger the transactions in that commitment's outbox with the Octez `execute outbox message` command.
 When they trigger the transaction, it runs like any other call to a smart contract.
 For more information, se [Triggering the execution of an outbox message](https://tezos.gitlab.io/shell/smart_rollup_node.html?highlight=triggering) in the Octez documentation.